Maus Castle

 How long should I spend visiting?

-Contact the site directly for the latest information on guided tours and their availability.
+Check the official website for information on guided tours and their availability during your visit.

 Can I buy tickets online?

-Check the official website for information on visitor amenities available at the site.
+Check the official website for details on visitor facilities such as restrooms and dining options.

 Location